Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Quantum Address Splitting via Schr odinger's Oracle

 \subsection{Schr\"odinger's Oracle}

 The Schr\"odinger's oracle $O_S$ for the e-hop $\ket{v_j}$ acts on the composite quantum system $\ket{\psi_0} \otimes \ket{A_j}$, with $\ket{A_j} \eqdef \ket{A_j^1} \otimes \ldots \otimes \ket{A_j^{f(n_e)}}$, as shown in equation \eqref{eq:38} shown\footnote{Where we omitted the superposed addressed for the e-neighborhoods of the other entries for the sake of notation simplicity and brevity.
 For the same reasons, we assume, without loss of generality, that $v_d$ is in $A^1_j$.} within next page.
-The amplitude associated with the target address in the first sub-e-neighborhood is denoted as $\sqrt{\alpha} \eqdef \braket{v_d | A^1_j} = \sqrt{\frac{f(n_e)}{\sqrt{n_e} \log n_e)}}$.
+The amplitude associated with the target address in the first sub-e-neighborhood is denoted as $\sqrt{\alpha} \eqdef \braket{v_d | A^1_j} = \sqrt{\frac{f(n_e)}{\sqrt{n_e} \log n_e}}$.

-As evident from equation \eqref{eq:38} shown within next page, whenever the target $\ket{v_d}$ does not belong to the e-neighborhood $N(v_j)$ of the e-hop $\ket{v_j}$, then our Schr\"odinger's oracle $O_S$ satisfies both the aforementioned constraints, by acting trivially on the entry label $\ket{x}$ (namely $\ket{x}$ is unchanged) and, crucially, leaving any non-matching superposed address unaltered.
+As evident from equation \eqref{eq:38} shown at the top of this page, whenever the target $\ket{v_d}$ does not belong to the e-neighborhood $N(v_j)$ of the e-hop $\ket{v_j}$, then our Schr\"odinger's oracle $O_S$ satisfies both the aforementioned constraints, by acting trivially on the entry label $\ket{x}$ (namely $\ket{x}$ is unchanged) and, crucially, leaving any non-matching superposed address unaltered.
 This ensures the non-destructive property of the search.
 Conversely, whenever $\ket{v_d} \in N(v_j)$, then $O_S$ generates an inversion of the phase of the associated entry label $\ket{x}$.
 More precisely, $O_S$ entangles the entry label $\ket{x}$ with the ``hitting '' sub-e-neighborhood, inducing a conditional phase flip on $\ket{x}$.
 Thus, two computational evolutions are possible, one \textit{with} and the other \textit{without} the oracle phase inversion, as follows (by omitting all the irrelevant quantum subsystems):

 \begin{remark} The Schr\"odinger's oracle $O_S$ allows Grover's algorithm to evolve in a coherent superposition of oracle-inverting and oracle-trivial computational dynamics.
 Further discussion in reported in Sec.~\ref{sec:5}. \end{remark}